jpiccirillo/jpiccirillo.github.io/bulletproof.md

 You can wrap the await statements into a try-catch block or [you can just let it fail and handle the ‘unhandledPromise’](https://softwareontheroad.com/nodejs-crash-exception-handler) with `process.on(‘unhandledRejection’,cb)`.

 ## Dependency Injection 💉<a name="di"></a>
-D.I. or inversion of control (IoC) is a common pattern that will help the organization of your code, by ‘injecting’ or passing through the constructor the dependencies of your class or function.
+D.I. or inversion of control (IoC) is a common pattern that will help organize your code, by ‘injecting’ or passing through to the constructor the dependencies of your class or function.

 By doing this way you will gain the flexibility to inject a ‘compatible dependency’ when, for example, you write the unit tests for the service, or when the service is used in another context.